moonwalker199/nebula.mdg/README.md

 # 🔧 LLM Tuner: On-Device Fine-Tuner for Niche Domains

-**LLM Tuner** is a lightweight Gradio-based application that allows you to fine-tune open-source language models (like GPT-2) on niche datasets or your own `.txt` files — directly on-device using **LoRA (Low-Rank Adaptation)** *without using any cloud dependency, ensuring full data privacy and control*.
+**LLM Tuner** is a lightweight Gradio-based application that allows you to fine-tune open-source language models (like GPT-2) on niche datasets or your own `.txt` files, directly on-device using **LoRA (Low-Rank Adaptation)** *without using any cloud dependency, ensuring full data privacy and control*.
 It features a simple interface to do fine-tuning and interact with your adapted model through a chat window.

 ---